jonigl/ollama-mcp-bridge/README.md

   - Can be overridden with `--ollama-url` CLI parameter
   - Useful for Docker deployments and configuration management
   - Example: `OLLAMA_URL=http://192.168.1.100:11434 ollama-mcp-bridge`
+- `SYSTEM_PROMPT`: Optional system prompt to prepend to all forwarded `/api/chat` requests
+  - Can be set via the `SYSTEM_PROMPT` environment variable or `--system-prompt` CLI flag
+  - If provided, the bridge will prepend a system message (role: `system`) to the beginning of the `messages` array for `/api/chat` requests unless the request already starts with a system message.
+  - Example: `SYSTEM_PROMPT="You are a concise assistant." ollama-mcp-bridge`

 **CORS Logging:**
 - The bridge logs CORS configuration at startup